 First, I turned to trusty vital records.
 Through the WV Vital Research Records Project, I learned that Esther married Norman Walter in 1940.

 Using Ancestry (WVU students, staff, and faculty have access to this thanks to the library, and community members can access it in the WVRHC), I found out that Esther was born in 1916 and died in 1997 in Putnam County, WV.

 The 1938, 1940, and 1942 directories for the Charleston area list her under her maiden name as working for the State Road Commission, rising from draftsman to engineer.
 You can see her name in the 1942 directory below.
 By the 1946 directory, she is listed as Esther B. Walter, married to Norman, and no occupation is listed.

 I am not sure what became of her after that, but I’d like to think that our Esther and her Norman are the same people who set aside property to become the Esther & Norman Walter Memorial Nature Trail in Putnam County in 2015.
-According to one article (https://www.wvgazettemail.com/putnamreview/blazing-a-new-nature-trail/article_2de7adf5-89fa-5bdd-b03e-1fa873af24b7.html), that Esther Walter was a bridge engineer for the West Virginia Division of Highways and had two daughters.
+According to an article from the Charleston Gazette, “Blazing a new nature trail,” Esther Walter was a bridge engineer for the West Virginia Division of Highways and had two daughters.
 If I’m right and that Esther Walter is the same person as the Esther Benford who amazed her male classmates with her calculus skills in 1937, then I’m happy she was able to achieve her dreams.